Adding Insult to Injury: Post Inflammatory Hyperpigmentation

 What are the risk factors?

 PIH can occur in anyone.
 However, it’s usually more common, noticeable and persistent in people with darker skin types (Fitzpatrick types III-VI).
 The color of the hyperpigmentation can vary depending on skin tone and location in the skin (dermal vs epidermal), showing up as red, purple, brown or bluish.
 There’s also a correlation between the intensity of the original inflammation and the intensity of the resulting PIH.
 Repeated inflammation at the same site (such as reoccurring acne cysts) can exacerbate the effect.
+If you’re considering suing a beauty therapist for injuries caused after your treatment at their clinic, get in touch with the legal experts at Beauty Treatment Claims today.

 Well, how do I avoid it?